tkvangorder/redis-shared-cache-sample/readme.md

 ## What do we mean by "continuous delivery"?

-In a high volume system it is very common to have a cluster of nodes that has been scaled out horizontally to handle the traffic.
+In a high volume system it is very common to have a cluster of nodes that have been scaled out horizontally to handle the traffic.
 This conceptually looks like the same application/service that has been cloned N number of times to perform the same function.
 The use of load balancers and circuit breakers can be applied to the system to distribute/shape traffic across the cluster and you want this system to remain online 24/7.

 A continuous delivery model is a mechanism by which you upgrade the cluster to a new version of the software without ever taking the system completely offline.
 This can be achieved by "dropping" one or two nodes from the cluster, updating those nodes, and then bring them back on line.
 This process is repeated until all nodes have been updated to the new version of the software.
 This "rolling deployment" means that for a period of time you will have two versions of the application that are running concurrently.
 This means that you have to take care in that you do not introduce a breaking change into your system.